l-legren/imageboard/README.md

 ## SET UP

+For security reasons you are going to need your own AWS account and create your own S3 Bucket and pass your credentials so the uploading middleware works.
+I addition to the AMW set up you will need to create a new PSQL Database and edit the ```db.js``` file that you can find in this repo.
 To make it run just clone the repository, install all the dependencies with ```npm install``` and in your local directory in the terminal run it with ```node .```.

-For security reasons you are going to need your own AWS account and create your own Bucket and pass your credentials so the uploading middleware works.

 ## SCREENSHOTS